loadstring1/MInstance/README.md

   * **IncludeDescendants:** Determines if the descendants of the Instance you are serializing will also be serialized.
   * **CompressSerializedData:** Determines if the serialized data will be compressed with zstd.
+  * **CompressionLevel:** Determines the level of compression that will be used.
+The higher the level, the better the compression ratio is, but the slower it takes to compress.
+Lowest level is 1, while the highest is 22.
+Defaults to 8 if nothing is passed.
   * **EncodeInBase94:** Determines if the serialized data will be encoded in Base94, which is useful when you want to save serialized data into `DataStore`.
   * **AnnoyingConsolePrints:** If this is set to `true`, it will print in the console how long it took to serialize or deserialize data every single time you call `SerializeInstance` or `DeserializeInstance`.
   * **UseLegacySlowCompressor:** Determines if the serialized data should be compressed with the old and slow compressor ([https://devforum.roblox.com/t/string-compression-zlibdeflate/755687](https://devforum.roblox.com/t/string-compression-zlibdeflate/755687)) or use Roblox's natively compiled zstd compressor.
 This is absolutely NOT recommended unless the zstd compression breaks.